 Obstructive Sleep Apnea (OSA)

 Many chronic fatigue syndrome patients also have OSA, so if you get an obstructive sleep apnea diagnosis, it doesn’t rule out CFS.
 However, OSA can also cause extreme fatigue on its own.
 This condition involves pauses in breathing while a person sleeps.
 Your body wakes up temporarily over and over throughout the night to restore proper breathing.
 You won’t even remember waking up.
-Most people only get tested for this condition when a mate or partner notices the sleep interruptions (they can be quite noisy).
+Most people only undergo examinations for this condition when a mate or partner notices the sleep interruptions (they can be quite noisy).
 Proper OSA treatment can help you to sleep and reduce weariness.
 However, if you also have chronic fatigue syndrome, some of the fatigue will still remain, even if you sleep well at night.

-Diabetes is a condition that is characterized by high amounts of glucose in the blood.
+Diabetes is a condition that causes high amounts of glucose in the blood.
 These elevated sugar levels can cause exhaustion as well as a host of other symptoms.
 For example, you may find that you are always thirsty and that you have to urinate more often (and more urgently) than usual.
 A simple blood test can help diagnose diabetes, and there are medications as well as dietary changes that can help keep the condition under control.
 Regulating blood sugar levels should also restore your energy levels.